Skip to main content

 LARVIK AND STAVERN

-A coastal gem south of Oslo
+Coastal gems south of Oslo

 Scroll down for inspiration, or plan your trip now.

-Start your trip with a visit to Stavern …
+The adventures starts with a visit to Stavern …

-... which has been named "Summer town of the year" several years running.
+... which has been named "Summer Town of the Year" several years running.

-Even in the middle of downtown!
+Even in the middle of the city centre!

 Along the way, you'll pass the spectacular Mølen pebble beach.

 With a beautiful location by the urban beach, everything is set for you and your friends, or your partner, to find tranquility - and the perfect spa treatment.
-It's also ahotel.
+It's also ahotel!

 In Larvik's inner harbour you can also enjoy fresh prawns or Italian pizza from a wood burning stone oven at the popular Pakkhuset.

-And if you hear music in the distance in July …
+If you hear music in the distance in July …

-... it may be coming from the Stavernfestivalen!
+... it may be coming from Stavernfestivalen!

 The annual music festival is internationally renowned and attracts major artists from Norway and abroad.